Danielboi886/PerfumeData/README.md

 # PerfumeData
-In this project I used a data base that includes name, description, notes and image of more than 2000 perfume to build a perfume evaluation system.
+In this project I used a data base that includes name, description, notes and image of more than 2000 perfumes to build a perfume evaluation system.

 The database can you find it over <https://www.kaggle.com/nandini1999/perfume-recommendation-dataset>